prep-gh/flowcrypt-docs/fcpdf/readme.md

 * Ability to add page breaks from the .md-side.

 ## (Tom) Optional, if desired?
-* Create a full FlowCrypt .md & .css combo for a "FlowCrypt" template style
 * Add a layer for it to be done from a web page
 * Add the ability to do a directory at a time
   * Within this, add the ability to pick and choose between the files to run.